SACRAMENTO, Calif. —

-Hundreds of thousands of families, children, single parents, seniors and other members of your community will wake up tomorrow not knowing where their next meal will come from.
+Hundreds of thousands of families, children, single parents, seniors, and other members of your community will wake up tomorrow not knowing where their next meal will come from.
 This includes not knowing if they'll have food for the holidays like Thanksgiving and Christmas.
 Make a direct impact on your community and help give these people the meals they deserve.
-Join ABC10 and Wells Fargo in the 2021 Stand Against Hunger.
-Every dollar you give makes sure no one goes without a meal this holiday season and into the new year.
+Join ABC10 and Wells Fargo in the 2022 Stand Against Hunger.
+Every dollar you give ensures no one goes without a meal this holiday season and into the new year.
 Donate today to the food bank of your choice by clicking on one or more of the links below.

 Click the names of the food banks below to donate now.

-The Food Bank of Contra Costa and Solano has served its community for more than 45 years.
-After serving a record-high number of people last December, the Food Bank continues to assist an average of 80,000 more people each month than prior to the pandemic.
+The Food Bank of Contra Costa and Solano (FBCCS) has served its community for more than 45 years.
+After serving a record-high number of people over the last two years, the Food Bank continues to support those most affected by rising costs of food and inflation.
+The Food Bank currently serves nutritious food through a network of over 260 local partners and nonprofits, serving 270,000 people every month.

-Placer Food Bank began in 1970 and hasn't stopped serving the community since.
-It has grown from a small grassroots agency to the leading advocate and food distributor for hunger-relief.
-Placer Food Bank provides access to nutritious, fresh, and non-perishable food and grocery products to people of all ages and in varying life circumstances who struggle with hunger in El Dorado, Nevada and Placer county.
-Your donation to Placer Food Bank will also benefit Feed El Dorado.
+Placer Food Bank, a member-affiliate of Feeding America, began in 1970 and hasn't stopped delivering food assistance to communities since.
+It has grown from a small grassroots agency to the leading hunger relief advocate and food distributor to people of all ages and in varying life circumstances in El Dorado, Nevada, and Placer Counties.
+Placer Food Bank provides access to nutritious, fresh produce and shelf-stable grocery products through its network of partner agencies and also through its PantryToGo free drive-through food distributions at 10 locations in Placer and El Dorado counties.

 Second Harvest of the Greater Valley is an emergency hunger relief organization.
 Through a network of programs, partners, and agencies, Second Harvest strives to shorten the distance between hunger and hope in eight local Northern California counties.

-The Yuba-Sutter Food Bank's mission is to lead the fight against food insecurity through community partnership.
-The Yuba-Sutter Food Bank is committed to answering to the needs of their community through food distribution.
+The Yuba-Sutter Food Bank's mission is to lead the fight against food insecurity through community partnerships.
+The Yuba-Sutter Food Bank is committed to addressing its community's needs through food distribution.

 THANK YOU TO ABC10’s STAND AGAINST HUNGER SPONSORS: